-- They save farmers hundreds of dollars when it comes to rodent control.
-Some farmers let bullsnakes live in their barns allowing these snakes to prey and feed on rodents.
+- Bullsnakes save farmers hundreds of dollars when it comes to rodent control.
+Some farmers let them live in their barns so they can prey on rodents and keep the populations in check.

 - They are constrictors.
-They kill their prey by coiling around them and squeezing very tight.
-Since the bullsnake bite is non-venomous, this the only way they can seize their prey and kill them before ingesting.
+They kill their prey by coiling around them and squeezing tight.
+Since their bite is non-venomous, this is the only way they can kill their prey before ingesting it.

-- The Bullsnake bite is quite painless and is compared to a nip from a cat, this is because they possess relatively small teeth.
+- The bullsnake possesses relatively small teeth, making its bite quite painless and comparable to a nip from a cat.

-- Another bullsnake fact is that they like to bluff, they bump their head into their enemies or preys and immediately retreat without biting.
+- They like to bluff when confronted by an enemy.
+They will bash their head into a perceived threat and then immediately retreat without biting.
 Some believe that they owe their name to this behavior.

-- However, some others believe they owe their name to the loud snorting sound they make whenever they are threatened which is similar to the noise from a bull.
+- Others believe they owe their name to the loud snorting sound they make whenever they are threatened, which is similar to the noise from a bull.

 - These snakes have a very long lifespan; when bred in captivity, they can live for more than 20 years.